 Materials & patterns

-Many of our vintage cufflinks or brooches are made from Gold doublé: With up to 120 tons of pressure and almost 850 degrees, a robust and permanent gold plating is created.
-This mechanical gold plating is generally considered to be more abrasion-resistant than galvanic gold plating.
+Many of oursVintage cufflinksor brooches are outGold-Lined: With up to 120 tons of pressure and almost 850 degrees, a robust and permanent gold plating is created.
+This mechanical gold plating is generally considered to be more wear-resistant than galvanic gold plating.
 Rolled gold doublé is a mark of quality.
 The term "doublé" (English: rolled gold, French: or laminé) has been protected since 1923.
 According to DIN 8237, the fineness of the overlay may not be specified.
 This would be in contradiction to the Stamp Act.
 And who could contradict this?

-Our sunglassesn are handcrafted from cellulose acetate in the heart of the UNESCO World Heritage Site of the Dolomites, in one of the most beautiful mountain landscapes in the world.
+The versions of our Sunglasses are handcrafted from cellulose acetate in the middle of the UNESCO World Heritage Site of the Dolomites, in one of the most beautiful mountain landscapes in the world.
 The traditional Mazzucchelli company, originally a manufacturer of buttons made of real horn and tortoiseshell, has been producing the (by no means synthetic) material made of wood and cotton fibers since 1849.
 Acetate frames are real all-rounders: skin-flattering, breathable and known for their wide range of colors.
 Ours are designed and processed Sunglasses then at Lunette's collection in Berlin.